sav-che/TL-2/Authors/Dumoulin, L.J.G. {std. L.J.G. Dumoulin}.md

-> [!cite] BHL link: this entry starts at [page 167](https://www.biodiversitylibrary.org/item/103835#page/177/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 167](https://www.biodiversitylibrary.org/page/33260155) of TL-2 Suppl.
 VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Dumoulin, L.J.G. (fl.
-1868), Belgian "ex-pharmacien", professor of botany and chemistry at the pharmacy school at Maastricht, secretary of the "commission médicale" in the region of Maastricht. (*L.J.G.
-Dumoulin*).
+1868), Belgian "ex-pharmacien", professor of botany and chemistry at the pharmacy school at Maastricht, secretary of the "commission médicale" in the region of Maastricht.
+**Abbreviated name**: *L.J.G.
+Dumoulin*

 #### Herbarium and types